mendix/docs/ATS/Introduction.md

 ![ATS project dashboard](attachments/Introduction/dashboard.png)

-The dashboard can be devided into four parts:
+The dashboard can be divided into four parts:
 * Current state chart
 * 7-Day history
 * Test case treeview
 * PDF export

 The **current state chart** will show you the total number of test cases in your project.
-Furthermore it will present you the state of your test cases as numeral and as percentage.
+Furthermore, it will present you the state of your test cases as numeral and as percentage.

 ![current state chart](attachments/Introduction/doughnutChart.png)

-The **7-Day history chart** reflects the state of your test cases over the passed seven days.
+The **7-Day history chart** reflects the state of your test cases over the past seven days.

 ![7day history chart](attachments/Introduction/7dayhistory.png)

 The **test case treeview** shows you detailed informations for all of your test cases and test suites.
 You can see the passed time since the latest execution, its result and the success rate.
 For test suites, the success rate is calculated using the results of all containing test cases.
 For data driven tests, the success rate is calculated on basis of the execution results of all records from the data set, they were executed with.

-The data set, the data driven test was executed with, is displayed in the test data column.
+The data set (meaning, the data driven test was executed with) is displayed in the test data column.

-You can open the latest execution log of a test case by pressing *Show Log*.
+You can open the latest execution log of a test case by pressing **Show Log**.

 ![Testcase treeview](attachments/Introduction/treeview.png)

 If your **test suites** contain one or more test suites/cases you can open a test suite by pressing the *plus* in front of the test suite name.
 The test suite will expand and you will see all containing test suites/cases.
-For **data driven tests**, pressing the *plus* will show the executions for all records in the data set, they were executed with.
+For **data driven tests**, pressing the *plus* will show the executions for all records in the data set that they were executed with.

 ![Testcase treeview expanded](attachments/Introduction/treeviewExpanded.png)

-You can export the current results of your test cases by pressing the *PDF*-button.
+You can export the current results of your test cases by pressing **PDF**.
 This will generate a detailed test report for your project as pdf document.

 ![Dashboard export button](attachments/Introduction/dashboardExportButton.png)